simonNozaki/verif/README.md

 > Component dependency Analyzer for Vue.js 2.

-Analysis CLI tool for dependency graph.
+*"Vue verifier"* : Analysis CLI tool for dependency graph.

 - Analyze dependency from a page through directory
 - Visualize dependency by graph